ka215/cdbt/README.md

 ## Features

 * You can create any tables to the database.
-* Data entry from on the web to your created table.Å@At that time, the entry form will be created automatically in accordance with the table structure.
+* Data entry from on the web to your created table.
+At that time, the entry form will be created automatically in accordance with the table structure.
 * Entry data will able to edit from on the web.
 * Entry data can view as a table listed.
 * Correspond to the input and output of binary data to the table.